 Thailand is famous for being the backpacking hub of Southeast Asia.
-Because of its central location and budget-friendly offerings, it has become a rite of passage among backpackers.
+Because of its central location, it has become a rite of passage among backpackers on a budget.

 Most visitors fly into Bangkok and make the city their first stop for backpacking around Southeast Asia.
 These budget travelers often travel in groups, hopping from one country to another.
 Solo backpackers are also common but they often end up meeting fellow backpackers and exploring Thailand together.